 “True surrender is never an enslavement, but rather a step toward the discovery of real power.
 It is the active yielding to a larger intelligence, without trying to control the outcome.
 True surrender is not blind.
 It requires real discrimination—the capacity to recognise the necessity of completely opening oneself and letting go.
 Surrender does not have a finite object; one does not give oneself to something limited and bounded.
 If one does, then it is most likely submission—to the teacher’s personality or the Cause.” – Jon Welwood

-Submission: a developmentally regressive retreat from maturity and genuine surrender.
 Surrender: a progressive step beyond egocentricity toward a fuller connection with being.

 The Approach to the Summit

-My discourse here is about how the direct experience of a full release is arrived at.
-Reliable technologies access the direct experience of Spirit (note that I am not meaning only trance states or other explorations of expanded states of consciousness, dimensionality, but of non-duality) in a variety of ways: certain styles of meditation; dark rooms/light deprivation, the hypnagogic/flickering effect, extremely large (dissociative) quantities of certain substances (many DMTs, LSD, mescalines, etc.), sound (i.e., isochronic beats), movement (shaking, dance, etc.), and sex.
+My discourse here, however, is about how a full release is arrived at.
+Reliable technologies and methods reveal the Source in a variety of ways: certain styles of meditation; dark rooms/light deprivation, the hypnagogic/flickering effect, excessive quantities of certain substances (many DMTs, LSD, mescalines, etc.), sound (i.e., isochronic beats), movement (shaking, dance, etc.), and sex.
 Some of them are approached gently and some forcefully.
 The gentle approach could be argued to be the most refined one.

 Factors unique to the God molecule

 I will use an analogy to explicate.
 The helicopter can take us to the summit while we sleep, while we are ‘blindfolded’, or even against our will, plowing through myriad fears (heights, abrupt movement, noise, etc.).
 The helicopter can also take us to the summit more consciously, with open eyes and a welcoming but not insistent window view, maybe taking breaks and checking in with the passenger along the way.
-The latter is the empowered, intentional choice of the person—a conscious and consensual ascension.
+The latter is the empowered, intentional choice of the person—a conscious and consensual ascent.
 The former is the prescribed offering of a forced ascent, usually initiated by the pilot making sure you get to the top regardless of the quality of your experience on the way up and all too often without regard for the quality of your experience on the way back down.

 “Submission has a narcissistic quality, in that followers seek to bask in the reflected glory of their leader as a way to inflate their self importance.”

-Surrender empowers us.
+Surrender empowers us

 “An abrupt awakening is always to be preferred above a sweet but unconscious sleep”